austenhughes/tech-blog/README.md

     - you can also chose to delete the post at this time using the delete item
     - posts and comments are automatically assigned to the user id of the person logged in and this can no be changed
 ![](assets/makeNewPost.png)
-    -- to make a new post click on the new post item found in the upder left hand corner
+    -- to make a new post click on the new post item found in the upper left hand corner
     - this will take you to page where you will be given text boxes to fill out
         - the will be for title author and post
     -fill these out and hit submit